-What is more, we will also expand on when it the right time for oil furnace replacement and how much would that cost (estimations based on current installation and oil prices).
+We will also expand on when it is the right time for oil furnace replacement and how much that would cost (estimations based on current installation and oil prices).

 3 Oil Furnace Questions To Answer Before You Can The Installation Expert

 A forced air oil furnace is a simple enough heating system.
 It works like this: